ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Friday Class/For Trisha.md

 # For Trisha

+I am going ot start off with an explanation of a point I think many of the friday kids (other than Saki) have not grasped:
+The idea of this project is you make FRAMES that show the action like a flipbook.
+Maybe we will even make a flipbook???

 This is an example of the kind code that kids can use for their halloween projects to move from costume or background to background.

-For Miki it will be backdrop number, but for other kids it will be costume number, instead.
+For Miki the code uses backdrop number, but for other kids it will be costume number, instead.
+(Miki should have put his frames in a sprite, not the backdrop.
+Using a sprite makes certain blocks available (motion  blacks, say blocks, etc.) that are not available for backdrops.)

-The main idea is nested if statement.
+The main idea is nested if statement. if A then B else if C then D else if E then F...

 ```ad-scratch
 ~~~scratchblock